 Erum Aamir is a Manchester based ceramic artist who makes intricate porcelain sculptures which are an incredible fusion of her scientific research and artistic imaginations.

-I make intricate porcelain sculptures inspired by micro and macro study of plant forms.
-I inspire by the details in depth, which are hidden from a naked eye, therefore, I explore through the eye of a microscope.
-The great collection of microscopic slides, available at the herbarium at the Manchester museum, provided me with the opportunity to look through hundreds of specimens made by the botanists of the late seventeenth century.
-These slides had been abandoned and stacked away in drawers, but I wanted to give them a new purpose by using them in my work.
+" Being a physicist and now a ceramicist, I have always wanted to smudge the division between art and science.
+I am fascinated by how nature constructs something atom by atom or cell by cell and how the patterns that lay regularly deep down in matter and living organisms, create irregular forms and shapes.
+I am especially inspired by the details which are hidden from the naked eye, and I explore these details through the eye of a microscope.
+The great collection of microscopic slides, available at the Herbarium of the Manchester museum, have provided me with the opportunity to look through hundreds of specimens made by the botanists of the late seventeenth century.
+These microscopic studies enable me to establish that nature is as beautiful inside as it is on the outside and incite me to create porcelain sculptures which are a fusion of these scientific realities and my own imaginative interpretations.
 Sometimes the compositions found in my own imaginative interpretations bypass what is found in nature.
 This blurred line between reality and 'created reality' intrigues my practice.
 If only for a moment, one might lose themselves in the curiosity of the composition, perhaps creating a personal narrative with the piece.
 This process of creation and exploration forms a shared experience between me and the viewer.